Books & more

 The Consortium Commissions

-We are delighted to announce that Joe Namy’s performance Disguise as Dancefloor will be performed at the Renaissance Society (Chicago) later this month, as part of the second edition of Mophradat’s Consortium Commissions 2020/2022.
+We are delighted to announce that Inas Halabi’s exhibition, After the Last Sky, will open at de Appel (Amsterdam) later this month, as part of the second edition of Mophradat’s Consortium Commissions 2020/2022.